 Ilene's expert tip: The museum offers family audio tours geared for 5-11-year-old children.
 The tours are available at the Visitor Services desk and are free.
 Also, be sure to check out an Art to Go family activity tote, which can be found at the Pop-Up Art Spot on Saturdays.

-Nestled inside a massive refurbished warehouse in Dallas' Historic West End District, this privately-owned aquatic wonderland is home to countless varieties of marine life (many of which are endangered) from all over the world.
-In addition to stingrays, piranhas, electric eels, poison dart frogs and Orinoco crocodiles, the aquarium boasts a 20,000-gallon walk-through exhibit brimming with hundreds of Indo-Pacific fish-- as well as a forty-foot long glassed-in tunnel filled with sharks circling overhead.
-But there's more than fish that meets the eye, visitors can commune with everything from three-toed sloths, manatees and giant river otters to penguins, snakes and ocelots.
-There's also a lush three-level (seven stories in height) recreated South American rain-forest-- complete with free-flying birds, pink flamingos, monkeys and a 40-foot waterfall.
+Nestled inside a massive refurbished warehouse in Dallas' Historic West End District, this privately-owned aquatic wonderland is home to countless varieties of marine life from all over the world.
+In addition to stingrays, piranhas, electric eels, poison dart frogs and Orinoco crocodiles, the aquarium boasts a 20,000-gallon walk-through exhibit which includes a forty-foot long glassed-in tunnel filled with sharks that circle overhead.
+Visitors can also check out a lush three-level recreated South American rainforest as well as get up close and personal with manatees, giant river otters, three-toed sloths, penguins and more.
 Not-to-be-missed are the talks and feeding sessions held throughout the day.
-Be sure to check the website schedule before you go.

 Recommended for Family-Friendly Museums because: The Dallas World Aquarium is jam-packed with enough exhibits and interactive features to keep both kids and adults engaged for hours.

-Ilene's expert tip: The manatee and penguin feedings are extremely popular, so plan on getting to the area at least 20 minutes in advance if you want to snag a good viewing spot.
+Ilene's expert tip: Be sure to check the website for feeding times and special performances.
+Also, be aware that the manatee and penguin feedings are extremely popular, so plan on getting to the area at least 20 minutes in advance if you want to snag a good viewing spot.

 Located in a 100,000-square-foot airplane hangar at Love Field Airport, this Smithsonian affiliate is a must-visit for aviation buffs of all ages.
 The museum is home to over 35,000 artifacts showcased in 13 galleries detailing the history of space and aviation.
 Expect to find around thirty types of aircraft and space vehicles, including a full-size model of the 1903 Wright Flyer, a replica of Sputnik I and a Chance Vought V-173 Flying Pancake.
 The Apollo 7 command module (which is on loan from The National Air & Space Museum) is also here as well as the only actual moon rock on display in North Texas.
-An added bonus is that there's a hands-on children's discovery area featuring a control tower for kids to climb around on.
-The museum hosts tons of events ranging from family days and demonstrations to docent tours, story times and more.
-Check the schedule so you can plan your visit accordingly.
+As a bonus, there's a hands-on children's discovery area featuring a control tower for kids to climb around on.

 Recommended for Family-Friendly Museums because: The Frontiers of Flight is a fun place to visit as well as watch aircraft taking off and landing at Love Field.